federico-arias/federico-arias.github.io/content/projects/qualivita.md

 * [GoMock][gomock] to mock structs directly from interfaces.
 * [Gorilla mux][gomux] as an HTTP router.

-The use of migrate was great, but writing tests
+The use of migrate was great when deploying, but writing test data was a bit complicated.
+I should probably try [Go Test Fixtures][gofixtures] next time.

 ## Deployment